bcbio/bcbio-nextgen/docs/contents/configuration.rst

   [oncofuse, pizzly].
 -  ``variantcaller`` Variant calling algorithm to call variants on RNA-seq data.
 Supports [gatk-haplotype] or [vardict].
 - ``spikein_fasta`` A FASTA file of spike in sequences to quantitate.
+- ``quantify_genome_alignments`` If set to True, run Salmon quantification using the genome alignments from STAR, when available.
+If STAR alignments are not available, use Salmon's SA mode with decoys.
 - ``bcbiornaseq`` A dictionary of key-value pairs to be passed as options to bcbioRNAseq.
 Currently supports `organism` as a key and takes the latin name of the genome used (`mus musculus`, `homo sapiens`, etc) and `interesting_groups` which will be used to color quality control plots.::

     bcbiornaseq: